Star Wars: Episode III – Revenge of the Sith (video game): Development

-The game was aided in development by Nick Gillard, the stunt coordinator and lightsaber fight choreographer for the prequel trilogy films, who consulted on the game's lightsaber combat.
-In addition, lightsaber expert Cin Drallig, a character portrayed by Gillard, appears in the game as a boss and as a playable character, albeit with a different voice actor.
-Hayden Christensen also consulted on lightsaber combat and the character of Anakin despite not officially reprising his role in the game.
+The game's development was aided by Nick Gillard, the stunt coordinator and lightsaber fight choreographer for the prequel trilogy films, who consulted on the game's lightsaber combat.
+In addition, Jedi Master Cin Drallig, a character portrayed by Gillard, appears in the game as both a boss and a playable character, although with a different voice actor.
+Hayden Christensen also consulted on lightsaber combat and Anakin's character, despite not reprising his role in the game.

-The game utilized many of the cast members of the 2003 animated series Star Wars: Clone Wars.
+The game featured many of the cast members from the 2003 animated series Star Wars: Clone Wars.
 Additionally, stock footage of the actors from the films appeared in many of the game's cinematics.
 Alethea McGrath reprised her role as Jocasta Nu from Attack of the Clones.
 She and Matthew Wood were the only actors from the films to do so.
-All other voice actors have either before or since provided voice work in the Star Wars universe.
+All other voice actors have either done voice work in the 'Star Wars' universe before or since.
 James Arnold Taylor, who later voices Obi-Wan Kenobi in the 2008 Star Wars: The Clone Wars series, provides the voice of Obi-Wan.
 Mat Lucas provides the voice of Anakin Skywalker, having also doubled for Christensen in the 2002 Star Wars: Clone Wars video game and Star Wars: Battlefront II as well as in the 2003 Clone Wars series.
 Voice actor Corey Burton, primary talent for the animated version of Count Dooku, voices various minor characters as well as Dooku himself.
 General Grievous is voiced by Matthew Wood, who also provided his voice in the game's film counterpart and the 2008 Clone Wars series.
-Terrence C. Carson voices Mace Windu and Nick Jameson voices Chancellor Palpatine/Darth Sidious and Ben Kenobi.
-Scott Lawrence, best known for his role as Sturgis Turner on the CBS series JAG provides the voice for Darth Vader.
+Terrence C. Carson voices Mace Windu and Nick Jameson voices Chancellor Palpatine/Darth Sidious and "Ben" Kenobi.
+Scott Lawrence, best known for his role as Sturgis Turner on the CBS series JAG, provides the voice for Darth Vader.
 Yoda and Cin Drallig are both voiced by Tom Kane, who also provides additional voices.
 Finally, Serra Keto is voiced by Kari Wahlgren.
 A mobile port for phones running Symbian OS was released on April 2, 2005.